Samsung/tizen-docs/docs/application/native/get-started/wearable-widget/first-app-widget.md

     2. You can get the private data from the widget instance by calling the `widget_app_context_get_tag()` function of the Widget Application API.

-        The following code within the `widget_instance_update()` callback is not included in the default application template in the Tizen Studio, but you can add it to test the data handling feature.
+        The following code within the `widget_instance_update()` callback is not included in the default application template in Tizen Studio, but you can add it to test the data handling feature.

         ```
         static int